agra-uni-bremen/libriscv/README.md

-# riscv-tiny
+# libriscv

-A simulator for the RISC-V ISA which implements a subset of RV32I in Haskell.
+An extensible implementation of the RISC-V ISA for rapid prototyping of hardware verification and security techniques.

 # Status

-This is just a partial toy implementation of the RISC-V ISA to improve my rusty Haskell knowledge.
+The implementation presently supports a subset of RV32I.
-The implementation supports a subset of RV32I, the roadmap includes the following instructions:
+The following instructions are supported at the moment, more instructions will be added later:

 * [x] ADD
 * [x] ADDI